Scholarships, Grants, Loans, etc.

-Each week information pertaining to financial aid (including federal funding) in the form of scholarships, loans, and grants is posted in the Student Edition of Nurse Weekly.
-Additionally, certain forms of financial did, including scholarships and other opportunities, are available from (or administered by) the School of Nursing directly.
+Certain forms of financial aid, including scholarships and other opportunities, are available from (or administered by) the School of Nursing directly.
 Some of these opportunities are described below.

 Madison Clinic Peggy Huang Diabetes Nurse Fellowship